yaaronson/acmeweb/README.md

 Sample web server for MCO152 class exercises on IoC, DIP, DI

-This sample shows how to leverage the Spring framework, for simulating a production control server that reports on and manages other manufactoring servers, machinery and processes at the Acme Disk Drive company.
+This sample shows how to leverage the Spring framework, for simulating a production control server that reports on and manages other manufacturing servers, machinery and processes at the Acme Disk Drive company.

 **--> What the web server does** once the Spring server has been started: